-Needless to say, we were pooped when we arrived in Rome and only had an hour and a half to get ready for the Eating Italy Food Tour I booked online.
+Needless to say, we were pooped when we arrived in Rome.
+Unfortunately, we only had an hour and a half to get ready for the Eating Italy Food Tour I booked.
 I had been looking forward to this tour for months but I just couldn’t muster the excitement at that moment.
-I knew we would regret NOT going and we’d lose our money, so we rallied and we went to the meeting point on Tiber Island.
+I knew we would regret NOT going and we’d lose our money, so we rallied.
+We got dressed and we went to the meeting point on Tiber Island.

-Once we arrived, we met two other couples from the States, one from Washington and one from Florida and then we met a sweet group of ladies that we affectionately named “the Singapore girls!”
+Once we arrived, we met two other couples from the States.
+One couple from Washington and one from Florida. and then we met a sweet group of ladies that we affectionately named “the Singapore girls!”
 Immediately, I knew this was going to be an awesome tour because the group was roughly the same age and our tour guide, Sarah, was upbeat and perky (but not in a bad way that makes you want to run).
 Sarah was fun, knowledgeable and passionate about Rome and her position as our tour guide.

 The first stop on our tour was a quaint restaurant called Da Enzo al 29.
 We thoroughly enjoyed sitting outside drinking a cool glass of prosecco and nibbling on prosciutto e melone and burrata with olive oil.

-I won’t give you the entire rundown of the 4.5 hour tour but some of the other stops included an authentic gelateria Fatamorgana, a delightful bakery, wine tasting at Spirito di Vino “in a cellar that is 150 years older than the Colosseum”, a pizza shop with a cool surprise out back, a family style restaurant with mouth-watering dishes and a special treat I won’t spoil for those who may take the tour one day!
+I won’t give you the entire rundown of the 4.5-hour tour.
+However, one of the coolest stops was wine tasting “in a cellar that is 150 years older than the Colosseum”.
+We also pigged out at a pizza shop with a cool surprise out back.
+And we finished the night at a family style restaurant with mouth-watering dishes.
+There was a special treat but I won’t spoil for those who may take the tour one day!
 Be sure to check out the Eating Italy: Twilight Trastevere tour if you’re ever in Rome!

-No trip to Rome would be complete with out the obligatory trip to the Vatican and we were fortunate enough to book the night tour which was a treat.
-We also booked a night tour at the Colosseum but because there were demonstrations/protests in the area they canceled it.
-We were both super bummed about this because it was the last night of the season for the tour and we were looking forward to the archaeologist led tour through the main floor as well as the tunnels below.
-Although we missed out on the tour, we still got to visit the Colosseum and the Baths at Caricalla near by.
-Not to mention, the Spanish Steps, the Trevi Fountain, Piazza Navona and so much more.
+No trip to Rome would be complete with out the obligatory trip to the Vatican.
+Luckily, we were fortunate enough to book the night tour which was a treat.
+The night tour at the Colosseum was the next day but there were protests in the area and they canceled it.
+We were super bummed about this because it was the last night of the season for the tour.
+An archaeologist was leading the tour through the main floor as well as the tunnels below which is very rare.
+Although we missed out on the tour, we still got to visit many famous sights.
+We hit the Colosseum and the Baths at Caracalla.
+Plus, we saw the Spanish Steps, Trevi Fountain, Piazza Navona and so much more.

 Have you been to Italy?
 What was your favorite part?
 Leave your comments below.